- Employment Team Leader

 “He provides robust tactical and legal advice, and is excellent on his feet.”
 "His preparation is meticulous and he always seems to find the right argument."

 Legal 500 UK 2015 & 2016

 Jake is a member of both the employment and commercial teams.
-He is recommended as a leading individual in employment law in the 2015 edition of the Legal 500.
+He is recommended as a leading individual in employment law in the Legal 500.
 Comments from solicitors include: “robust tactical and legal advice” and “excellent on his feet”.

 Jake Davies is a discrimination, unfair dismissal (including constructive) and whistleblowing specialist and is regularly instructed in complex and lengthy tribunal hearings and at appeal level by various public bodies.
 He provides advice on internal procedures and contracts to public bodies and corporate clients.
 He has represented schools and local authorities at NCTL appeals.

 His commercial practice includes restrictive covenants, professional negligence, director liability and insolvency.

 Jake has considerable experience of various mediation schemes.
 He accepts instructions on a direct access basis and is chair of chambers DPA committee.

 “He is great on his feet and achieves good outcomes for his clients.”

 “His preparation is meticulous and he always seems to find the right argument.”